chiragatal/esp-amp/README.md

 * Subcore Type: At present only HP core is supported as subcore on ESP32-P4.
 LP core is not yet supported.
 * Missing support for XIP and PSRAM: Cache is not enabled on subcore at present.
 As a consequence, accessing data from PSRAM and execution in Place (XIP) from flash are not supported.
 * Limited Cache Size on ESP32-P4 Maincore: ESP32-P4 SoC encapsulates 768 KB Internal L2MEM, from which cache memory is allocated.
 Users can configure 128KB, 256KB or 512KB as cache memory via sdkconfig `CONFIG_CACHE_L2_CACHE_SIZE`.
-However, due to the 256KB reserved L2MEM for subcore firmawre, the maximum size of cache memory with ESP-AMP enabled is reduced to 256KB.
+However, due to the 256KB reserved L2MEM for subcore firmware, the maximum size of cache memory with ESP-AMP enabled is reduced to 256KB.

 ### ESP32-C6 Related